 The Company predominantly derives its revenue from the sale of produced crude oil and natural gas.
 The contractual performance obligation is satisfied when the product is delivered to the customer.
 Revenue is recorded in the month the product is delivered to the purchaser and the Company receives payment from one to three months after delivery.
-The transaction price includes variable consideration as product pricing is based on published market prices and reduced for contract specified differentials.
+The Company has utilized the practical expedient in ASC 606-10-50-14, which states an entity is not required to disclose the transaction price allocated to remaining performance obligations if the variable consideration is allocated entirely to a wholly unsatisfied performance obligation.
+Under the Company's sales contracts, each unit of production delivered to a customer represents a separate performance obligation is not required.
+The transaction price includes variable consideration as product pricing is based on published market prices and reduced for contract specified differentials such as quality, energy content and transportation.
 The guidance does not require that the transaction price be fixed or stated in the contract.
-Estimating the variable consideration does not require significant judgment and Ring engages third party sources to validate the estimates.
+Estimating the variable consideration does not require significant judgment and the Company engages third party sources to validate the estimates.
 Revenue is recognized net of royalties due to third parties in an amount that reflects the consideration the Company expects to receive in exchange for those products.